Form I-9 and E-verify

 Written by Michael Klazema | Aug 12, 2024 7:59:47 AM

 The Form I-9 process has many layers, each important for achieving compliance.
-Most employers focus on accurately completing the form.
+Most employers focus on accurately completing the Form.
 However, what happens after populating it is also critical.
-Securely storing I-9 forms is imperative, mainly because you may need to retrieve them for a future audit.
+Securely storing I-9 forms is imperative, in part because you may need to retrieve them for a future audit.

-Does that mean you must retain every I-9 your business has ever handled?
+Does that mean you must retain every Form I-9 your business has ever handled?
 What happens when an employee leaves the company?
-The guidelines the federal government provides via the USCIS are clear and straightforward.
-Let’s review them.
+Federal regulations and guidance from the U.S. Citizenship and Immigration Services (USCIS) can help answer these and many other questions related to Form I-9 retention.
+Let’s review some of these answers.

 Retain Records for the Duration of Employment

-Explore the USCIS Handbook for Employers M-274 for more information about secure storage and how to retain I-9 forms for existing employees.
+Explore the USCIS Handbook for Employers M-274 for more information about secure storage and how to retain I-9 forms.

 Retention Rules When Someone Leaves Your Company

-When an employee leaves your business, you cannot immediately discard their I-9 form.
-The government may still request an audit of your records.
-Violations for improper I-9 completion can still occur even if an employee has left your service.
+When an employee leaves your business, you cannot immediately discard their Form I-9.
+Remember, the government may still request an inspection of your Form I-9 records, even if someone is no longer working for you.

-The government’s basic rule is this: you must retain records for three years after the date of hire or one year after the end of employment—whichever period is longer.
+The general requirement for how long to retain a Form I-9 is this: you must retain an individual’s Form I-9 records for three years after the date of hire or one year after the end of employment—whichever is later.
 Let’s simplify that:

-• If an employee’s tenure is less than two years, retain their I-9 for three years from their start date.
+If an employee’s tenure is less than two years, you are generally required to retain their Form I-9 for three years from the first date of employment you listed on their Form I-9.

-• Where an individual has worked for your business for over two years, retain their records for one year after their final workday.
+When an individual has worked for you for over two years, you typically must retain their Form I-9 for one year after their final workday.

 What If You Don’t Retain Records Properly?

-Several government agencies can initiate federal I-9 audits against companies suspected of violating the law.
-A properly completed and maintained employee Form I-9 is evidence of your due diligence and compliance.
-If you dispose of an employee’s record too soon, you could be caught empty-handed during an audit.
+Officials from several government agencies are authorized to conduct Form I-9 inspections with little notice to the entity subject to the inspection.
+A properly completed and maintained employee Form I-9 can support your organization’s efforts in responding to an inspection in a timely and comprehensive manner.
+If you dispose of an employee’s record too soon, you could be caught empty-handed during an inspection.

-You could face disciplinary action without any evidence that you completed the form as required.
-This action can include hefty monetary fines for each uncovered violation.
+You could face civil penalties for being unable to produce a completed Form I-9, among other violations.
+This can include hefty monetary fines for each uncovered violation.

-To avoid the headaches and financial pressure that can accompany federal I-9 audits, you should ensure you have a system set up to retain records appropriately.
-It is the responsibility of the employer to have a Form I-9 ready for inspection within days after a formal request.
+To help lessen the headaches that may accompany a Form I-9 inspection, you should ensure you have a system set up to retain records securely and appropriately.
+It is your responsibility as an employer to have a Form I-9 ready for inspection within a designated time period after receiving a formal inspection notice.

 Review Your Procedures on Retention Today